-Canon Rebel T6s Viewfinder
+Canon EOS Rebel T6s: Viewfinder

-The Canon T6s can automatically disable the LCD monitor when you bring the viewfinder to your eye.
-It is because this enthusiast camera comes fitted with proximity sensor located above the eyepiece.
+The Canon Rebel T6s can automatically disable the LCD monitor when you bring the viewfinder to your eye.
+It is because this enthusiast camera comes fitted with a proximity sensor located above the eyepiece.
 The Rebel T6s also sports a single-axis electronic level function.
 It gives you several live view and movie mode capabilities not found in its more affordable sibling.

-Canon Rebel T6s Images
+Canon EOS Rebel T6s: Images

 Canon Rebel T6s boasts a brand-new 24.2-megapixel CMOS image sensor.
 It gives the highest resolution ever provided by a Canon APS-C format DSLR.
 The output is handled by a DIGIC 6 image processor, making its first appearance in a Rebel enthusiast model.

-Together, the pairing provides the same ISO 100-12,800 with additional 25,600 boost sensitivity range.
+Together, the pairing provides the same ISO 100-12,800 with an additional 25,600 boost sensitivity range.
 Plus, five frames per second burst rate as in the earlier Rebel T5i.
 Despite a one-third increase in the total pixel count.

 The Canon Rebel T6s is quite capable, though it doesn’t have many of the flashy, popular video features offered by its competitors.
 Putting those aspects aside, the video quality itself is good, and the touchscreen interface and articulating LCD is very handy and works well.